Clos d'YvigneCôtes de Bergerac

 Malbec, a high-yielding red grape variety, produces tannic and colourful wines.
 It is produced in different wine-growing regions and changes its name according to the grape variety.
 Called Auxerrois in Cahors, Malbec in Bordeaux, it is also known as Côt.
 6,000 hectares of the Malbec grape are grown in France (in decline since the 1950s).
 Malbec is also very successful in Argentina.
 The country has become the world's leading producer of Malbec and offers wines with great potential.

-Informations about the Winery Clos d'Yvigne
+Informations about the Clos d'Yvigne

-The Winery Clos d'Yvigne is one of of the world's great estates.
+The Clos d'Yvigne is one of of the world's great estates.
 It offers 8 wines for sale in the of Côtes de Bergerac to come and discover on site or to buy online.

 The wine region of Côtes de Bergerac